Offshore wind energy is clean, renewable, environmentally responsible, and within our reach.

 - Create and keep Maine jobs in Maine

-- Provide low-cost, clean, renewable energy now and in the future that competes favorably with other forms of electricity generation without subsidies.
+- Provide low-cost, clean, renewable energy now and in the future which competes favorably with other forms of electricity generation without subsidies

 What comes after New England Aqua Ventus I?

-NEAV I is designed to meet the objectives of the Ocean Energy Act and Maine legislation to yield tangible economic benefits for Maine, and to lead to even larger-scale, more cost-effective offshore wind developments in Maine and markets worldwide.
-Successful demonstration of the technology has the potential to lead to a 500 MW-scale project placed in U.S. federal waters.
-MAV is committed to not developing a larger scale project within 10 miles of an inhabited island or peninsula along the coast of Maine.
+The Aqua Ventus project is designed to meet the objectives of the Ocean Energy Act and Maine legislation to yield tangible economic benefits for Maine, and to lead to even larger-scale, more cost-effective offshore wind developments in Maine and markets worldwide.

 In November 2020, the State of Maine announced its intention to pursue a research array.
 The research array will be one of the first pre-commercial scale (50-200MW) floating offshore wind projects in the world and will highlight Maine’s capability and potential.
 Compared with other floating technologies now being used globally, the UMaine technology has a high readiness level and is in a good position to create market opportunities around the world.

 The research array will allow Maine to conduct further research on its use and address critical questions – such as on fishing to environmental impacts – prior to potential commercial development.
 The research array will also generate clean, renewable energy to aid Maine in achieving our clean energy requirements and will help position Maine well to serve a global market.

 More information about the research array is available on the State’s website: https://www.maine.gov/energy/offshorewind/projects/researcharray/FAQs

 Aqua Ventus is committed to: